csigritz/AutoPiP/README.md

 - **Automatic PiP**: Automatically enables Picture-in-Picture mode when switching away from a tab with a playing video
 - **Smart Detection**: Only activates PiP for actively playing videos
+- **For Youtube**: Automatically enable PiP when scrolling to Youtube comments
 - **Auto Disable**: Automatically disables PiP when returning to the video tab
 - **Wide Compatibility**: See [Compatibility Status](#compatibility-status) for more information